mylokin/redisext/docs/modules/contributing.rst

 To get running redis instance you need to execute::

    cd etc & make
-   export DOCKER_HOST="tcp://.."  # you'll see address after prev. command execution make
+   export DOCKER_HOST="tcp://.."  # you'll see address after prev. command make

 Those commands will do this: